 All submissions to Toyon are considered for the following awards.
-Awards are given at the annual release party and multilingual reading, held in the evening on the Thursday after Humboldt State University's Spring Break.
-All awards include a small monetary prize, publication in the journal, and recognition at the reading event.
+Awards are given at the annual release party and multilingual reading, held in the evening on a day of the week immediately following Humboldt State University's Spring Break.
+All awards include a small ($100) monetary prize, publication in the journal, and recognition at the reading event.

 NEW IN 2017!
 Fuerza Award in Spoken Word, Audio, and Multimedia